yutotakano/discord-haskell-monad/README.md

         Right _ -> liftIO $ putStrLn "All good!"
 ```

-You could use the Either monad, but that becomes difficult if failures need to
+You could use the Either monad, but that's a little difficult to understand
-be handled differently at each stage.
+notationally.

 The example below shows what this library enables you to write.